Skip to main content

 (4) Play range markers

 The S and E markers indicate the start and end points of the play range, respectively.
 Drag them with the mouse to modify the portion of the Sample that will be played back.
-This can also be done in the PLAY RANGE section of the Zone settings, under the waveform display (refer to Adjusting the Zone Settings).
+This can also be done in the PLAY RANGE section of the Zone settings, under the waveform display (refer to Adjusting the Zone settings).

 (5) Loop markers

 If a loop has been defined in the Sample, it is also indicated on the waveform.
 You can then adjust the loop by dragging its borders, and move the entire loop by dragging its title bar.
-Loops can be created and adjusted in the LOOP section of the Zone settings, under the waveform display (refer to Adjusting the Zone Settings).
+Loops can be created and adjusted in the LOOP section of the Zone settings, under the waveform display (refer to Adjusting the Zone settings).
 Note that the loop will always stay within the play range.
 Therefore, when moving the Sample’s start and end points closer to each other (see above), keep in mind that it might also shrink the loop!

-Adjusting the Zone Settings
+Adjusting the Zone settings

 At the bottom of the Zone page, the Zone settings allow you to adjust how each Zone should be played back.